 For instance if you recorded a reading of 52,100 a month ago and your meter reading is currently 53,200, you would subtract the two to get a usage of 1,100 kWh.
 If, however, your meter has a multiplier of 20 the actual usage for the month would be 20 * 1100 or 22,000 kWh.

-With the installation of the Automated Meter Information system, the majority of our meters have been replaced with electronic meters.
+With the installation of the Automated Meter Information (AMI) system, all of our meters have been replaced with electronic meters.
 These meters are more accurate than their old electro-mechanical counterpart and will also reduce meter reading costs.
-For more information on AMI, click here.

 - Call our office at 319-385-1577 or toll free at 1-866-242-4232

-Access Energy Cooperative employs a meter reading system called Automated Meter Information (AMI) System, which not only allows meters to be read remotely from the Mt.
+Access Energy Cooperative employs a meter reading system called the Automated Meter Information System (AMI), which not only allows meters to be read remotely from the Mt.
 Pleasant office and reduces meter reading costs, but also detects power outages.
 This system automates our reading and billing procedure, reducing costs associated with these fixed facilities costs.

-The TWACS (two way automatic communication system) automatically reads our members' meters every month from our Mt.
+Our meter reading system automatically reads our members' meters every month from our Mt.
 Pleasant office.
-This not only makes our meter reading costs efficient, but also allows quick access to meter reading as needed.
+This not only makes our meter reading costs efficient, but also allows quick access to meter readings as needed.

 Advantages to You

-This system also offers us other advantages.
-Since it utilizes two-way communication, the meter not only talks to our Mt.
+Since this system utilizes two-way communication, the meter not only talks to our Mt.
 Pleasant office, we are able to talk back to the meter.
-Having the ability to “talk” to the meter provides many opportunities for your cooperative.
+Having the ability to “talk” to the meter provides many opportunities for you and your cooperative.